WeeJeWel/blog/posts/9-my-favorite-apps/index.md

 # ProxyMan

-If you ever need to do HTTP(S) sniffing from iOS or macOS, ProxyMan is a great MITM-proxy there is.
+If you ever need to do HTTP(S) sniffing from iOS or macOS, ProxyMan is a great MITM-proxy.